FabianTianyiNi/Contact-Manager/README.md

 # Contact-Manager
-One simple Contact manager in Android
+This is a simple Contact Manager based on Android, updating still.
+The initial version was published in the University of Texas at Dallas, supervised by Prof. John Cole.